ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    controlled by Public Suffix Operators (PSOs).

    As with SPF and DKIM, DMARC classes results as "pass" or "fail".
 A pass from either SPF or DKIM is required.
-Also the passed domain must be "aligned" with the RFC5322.From domain.
-Domains are said to be "in alignment" if they have the same Organizational Domain, which is at the top of the domain hierarchy, while having the same administrative authority as the RFC5322.From domain.
+Depending on the stated DMARC policy, the passed domain must be "aligned" with the RFC5322.From domain in one of two modes - "relaxed" or "strict".
+   Domains are said to be "in relaxed alignment" if they have the same Organizational Domain, which is at the top of the domain hierarchy, while having the same administrative authority as the RFC5322.From domain, while domains are "in strict alignment" if and only if they are identical.

    A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message.
 Of course, authentication does not